 FAQ about e-commerce subject lines

-How long should my subject line be?
+How long should an e-commerce subject line be?

 Conclusion: Turning subject lines into sales